AstolfiLuca/CompilersAssignments/README.md

 ## Introduction
-The objective of the course is understanding the front-end of the compiler, focusing on the compiler LLVM.
+The objective of the course is to understand the theory behind the front-end of modern compilers, focusing on the compiler LLVM.

 ## Setup
 To setup the workspace use: